imahdio/HTML-Essential-Training/02-Formatting Text/README.md

 -although `<em>` and `<i>` visually mark up text the same but only `<em>` convey human language meaning.
 -`<b>` visual-only bold
 -`<strong>` markup text as bold while conveying meanings like importance , seriousness & urgency.
--to mark up something on a page typeset , we don't use the strong or B element.
+-to mark up something on a page typeset, we don't use the `<strong>` or `<b>` element.
 We just use CSS to change the weight of the type and apply the style to any element that we want.

 typeset-to arrange printed text and images on the page when preparing a book, newspaper, etc. for printing